yapishu/essays/shm/readme.md

 Going forward, what was once an ambiguously hostile but fundamentally comprehensible social environment will become increasingly dominated by a kaleidoscope of adversarial nonhuman agents.
-These agents are composed of probabilistic associations extracted from aggregated data.
-The best time to take up these tools and withdraw your data from of the corpus of training material was yesterday; the second-best is now.
+These agents are composed of probabilistic associations extracted from aggregated data -- probabilities that you do not know and cannot comprehend, but which are built out of the minutiae of your day-to-day actions.
+There is no mutual trust to be had here.
+The best time to take up your own tools and withdraw your data from of the corpus of training material was yesterday; the second-best is now.

 Native Planet is an ideologically-motivated project.
 Our social coordination nexus -- our cooperative Schelling point -- is the desire to make self-hosting